Periodic variable A-F spectral type stars in the northern TESS continuous viewing zone: Observations and data products

 \subsection{Sample selection and data retrieval}

-To select stars that are close to the TESS CVZ, we first cross-matched the TESS Input Catalogue (TIC) v8.0 \citep{Stassun2019} with the Simbad database \citep{Wenger2000} around the Northern ecliptic pole (RA=18$^{\rm h}$00$^{\rm m}$00$^{\rm s}$, DEC=+66$^{\circ}$30'00'') with the radius of 15\,deg using the CDS X-Match service \citep{Boch2012,Pineau2020}.
-The cross-match with the Simbad database gives a good chance that there is some available information about the stars in the literature if needed.
+To select stars that are close to the TESS CVZ, we first cross-matched the TESS Input Catalogue (TIC) v8.0 \citep{Stassun2019} with the SIMBAD database \citep{Wenger2000} around the northern ecliptic pole (RA=18$^{\rm h}$00$^{\rm m}$00$^{\rm s}$, Dec.=+66$^{\circ}$30'00'') with the radius of 15\,deg using the CDS X-Match service \citep{Boch2012,Pineau2020}.
+The cross-match with the SIMBAD database gives a good chance that there is some available information about the stars in the literature if needed.
 The initial sample for our work consists of 67093 stars in and close to the TESS CVZ.

 In the next step, we limited our sample to stars with 6\,000$<$\tef$<$10\,000\,K to get only stars with A-F spectral types\footnote{We used \tef~ from the TIC catalogue \citep{Stassun2019}}.
-We also limited our sample to stars with brighter than 11\,mag in Johnson $V$ filter to select only stars with good quality data that are bright enough to be suitable for spectroscopic observations with 1-meter class telescopes and for further studies.
+We also limited our sample to stars with brighter than 11\,mag in Johnson $V$ filter to select only stars with good quality data that are bright enough to be suitable for spectroscopic observations with 1-metre class telescopes and for further studies.
 After omitting duplicates, 5923 stars were accepted for the analysis.
-The basic distribution of the temperatures is shown in the upper part of Tab.~\ref{Tab:TefMags}, while the brightness distribution of the sample stars is shown in the bottom part of Tab.~\ref{Tab:TefMags}.
+The basic distribution of the temperatures is shown in the upper part of Table~\ref{Tab:TefMags}, while the brightness distribution of the sample stars is shown in the bottom part of Table~\ref{Tab:TefMags}.

-Since our work started in the February of 2021, we downloaded only data observed in Cycle 2, thus, we analysed only data from sectors 14-26 (July 2019-June 2020).
+Since our work started in February of 2021, we only downloaded data observed in Cycle 2, and thus we only analysed data from sectors 14-26 (July 2019-June 2020).
 SPOC SC and LC data (3403 and 5787 stars, respectively) and QLP LC data (5923 stars) were obtained from the MAST archive using the \textsc{Lightkurve v2.0} software \citep{Lightkurve2018,Barentsen2020}. \textsc{Lightkurve v2.0} was also used for merging the data from different sectors.
-The median time span of the data sets is 352 days for both LC and SC SPOC data, respectively.
+The median time span of the datasets is 352 days for both LC and SC SPOC data, respectively.
 This means that the vast majority of the studied stars were observed in sectors spread out over the whole of cycle~2.
-The median number of points per data set is 12000 and 170000 for LC and SC data, respectively.
+The median number of points per dataset is 12000 and 170000 for LC and SC data, respectively.